The most useful amiibo for Breath of the Wild

 Zelda (Super Smash Bros.)

-If using swords and shields aren't your thing and you prefer the distance of a bow, the Super Smash Bros Zelda amiibo is right for you.
+If using swords and shields aren't your thing, and you prefer the distance of a bow, the Super Smash Bros Zelda amiibo is right for you.
 This amiibo depicts Zelda as she appeared in Twilight Princess.
-Regal and strong, the Zelda that appeared in Twilight Princess was much more mature than the previous versions of Zelda.
+Regal and strong, the Zelda that appeared in Twilight Princess was much more mature than Zelda's previous versions.
 Much less of a damsel in distress, for sure.

 Tapping this amiibo will randomly spawn one of four bows: A Royal Bow, Knight's Bow, Soldier's Bow, and Traveler's Bow.
 There's also a chance that Zelda will drop a rare gem, like a Diamond, Sapphire, and Ruby.
 She'll even drop a Star Fragment from time to time.
-In addition, You'll get a lot of herbs and carrots.
-Mix the right ingredients and you'll whip up something good.
+Also, You'll get a lot of herbs and carrots.
+Mix the right ingredients, and you'll whip up something good.

 Finally, Zelda drops the exclusive Twilight Bow.
 It's a very good weapon and is excellent at the beginning of the game.
 Like Ganondorf's drop, you'll have to beat the game first before you can get the Twilight Bow in a drop.
 All in all, Zelda is a useful amiibo for players who would rather keep their distance with a long-range weapon.

-Note: Editor's Note: Some of the amiibo you see in this list are no longer in circulation and will be more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-They also tend to go out of stock extremely quickly.
-You can also purchase used or imported amiibo.
-They are not region-locked.